A Game of Thrones-Chapter 31

 Tyrion pleads again with Catelyn, insisting that she cannot afford to waste men guarding them.
 At her request, he gives his word that he will put down the weapons when the fight is finished, and she orders them armed.
 Morrec arms himself with a bow, being better with it than a sword, and Bronn offers Tyrion a double-bladed axe.
 When Tyrion comments on his inexperience with an axe, Bronn tells him to pretend he is splitting logs.

-As Bronn helps himself to Jyck’s boots, he asks Tyrion if it is his first fight, which Tyrion confirms.
+As Bronn helps himself to Jyck’s boots, he asks if this is Tyrion's first fight, which Tyrion confirms.
 Bronn then tells him that he needs a woman now; nothing like a woman after a man’s been bloodied.
-Glancing over to Catelyn, who is dressing Ser Rodrik’s wound, Tyrion quips that he is willing if she is.
+Glancing over to Lady Catelyn, who is dressing Ser Rodrik’s wound, Tyrion quips that he is willing if she is.

-Tyrion is pleased to learn that the singer has broken several ribs, four fingers, and lost his harp, but unhappy to find he has also acquired a magnificent shadowskin cloak.
-The singer, for once, has nothing to say.
-Tyrion can see that the singer cringes when he hears the shadowcats fighting over the bodies they left behind.
+Tyrion is pleased to learn that Marillion the singer has broken several ribs, four fingers, and lost his harp.
+Tyrion is less pleased to find Marillion has also acquired the magnificent shadowskin cloak.
+The singer, for once, has nothing to say, and Tyrion can see him cringe when they hear shadowcats fighting over the bodies they left behind.
 He trots up to the singer and taunts that “craven” rhymes nicely with “raven.”
 Then he moves up to ride next to Lady Catelyn.
 Picking up the conversation from before their interruption, Tyrion points out that there is a serious flaw in Littlefinger’s story: he never bets against his family.

 References and Notes